Trilogy Golf Club at Vistancia Review: The Scottsdale Golf AlternativeBy Marina Beach • Sep 18th, 2013

 Trilogy Golf Club at Vistancia is a 5-star rated course for the right reasons.
 The course has great customer service at its restaurant and friendly professional staff in the pro shop, baggage drop, and on the course.
 Trilogy is held to the highest standards with perfectly groomed fairways and greens and terrific practice areas.

-If you are looking for a top-notch destination to play, check out Trilogy.
+If you are looking for a top-notch destination to play on your Arizona Golf Vacation, check out Trilogy.
 The course is a design unique to Arizona.
 It’s rolling terrain, bunkers, and native grass provides variety and will certainly make for an exciting round.
 And the best part is; Trilogy offers half rate prices compared to Scottsdale course, so you can come and enjoy one of the Midwest’s best facilities.